aryehjc/MummerAlignmentToDataframe_2023/README.md

 Sequences can be highlighted in the list format and pasted into a Jupyter Notebook for easy plotting of data coordinates for graphing.

-Wrap the script in a Bash script to remove quotation '' marks and allow pasting coordinates into graphs.
+Wrap the script in a Bash script to remove quotation '' marks and allow pasting coordinates into Jupyter notebook cells to produce graphs.

 ```
 #!/bin/bash